chimericdream/worldofpannotia.com/src/_races/ogre.md

     - baseEcl: 5
       levelAdjust: 3
       traits: |
-         * Racial Hit Dice: An ogre begins with two levels of giant, which provide 2d8 Hit Dice, a base attack bonus of +1, and base saving throw bonuses of Fort +3, Ref +0, and Will +0.
+         * Racial Hit Dice: An ogre begins with two levels of giant, which provide {% die_roll 2 8 0 %} Hit Dice, a base attack bonus of +1, and base saving throw bonuses of Fort +3, Ref +0, and Will +0.
          * Racial Skills: An ogre's giant levels give it skill points equal to 5 * (2 + Int modifier, minimum 1).
 Its class skills are {% skill_link climb %}, {% skill_link listen %}, and {% skill_link spot %}.
          * Racial Feats: An ogre's giant levels give it one feat.
     - baseEcl: 6
       levelAdjust: 2
       traits: |
-         * Racial Hit Dice: An ogre begins with four levels of giant, which provide 4d8 Hit Dice, a base attack bonus of +3, and base saving throw bonuses of Fort +4, Ref +1, and Will +1.
+         * Racial Hit Dice: An ogre begins with four levels of giant, which provide {% die_roll 4 8 0 %} Hit Dice, a base attack bonus of +3, and base saving throw bonuses of Fort +4, Ref +1, and Will +1.
          * Racial Skills: An ogre's giant levels give it skill points equal to 7 * (2 + Int modifier, minimum 1).
 Its class skills are {% skill_link climb %}, {% skill_link listen %}, and {% skill_link spot %}.
          * Racial Feats: An ogre's giant levels give it two feats.
 ---